Reports on Georgia

 Prevention of torture

 The European Committee for the prevention of torture visits places of detention (juvenile or immigration detainees, police stations, psychiatric hospitals) in order to assess how persons deprived of their liberty are treated.
-The committee has reported on several visits to Georgia and is due to carry out a periodic visit in 2014.

 Fight against racism